MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 > [!NOTE]
 > When using a Tier 1 or CHE environment, you need to perform a full DBSync using Microsoft Visual Studio to complete the maintenance mode.

 After **Row Version Change Tracking** is enabled, a system event triggers in your environment that may cause tables in Export to Data lake to reinitialize.
 If you have downstream consumption pipelines, you may also need to re-initialize the pipelines.
-See documentation for more details.
+For more information, see [Some tables have been "initialized" without user action](/dynamics365/fin-ops-core/dev-itpro/data-entities/finance-data-azure-data-lake#some-tables-have-been-initialized-without-user-action).

 ## Enable finance and operations apps tables in Synapse Link